Wilson (book): Reception

 Martin Rubin writes in The Washington Times that Berg "succeeds magnificently in elucidating Woodrow Wilson the man" but "as I read on, I felt increasingly that the further Mr. Berg moved from Wilson himself into the wider world, the less satisfying his portrait."
 Stephen Loosley writes in The Australian that "at times Berg's obvious affection for his subject causes him to be a little too generous."
 Jeff Shesol agrees, arguing that "Berg is simply too enamored of Wilson to provide a balanced appraisal."

 In an essay written specifically in answer to the biography, noted Wilson biographer John Milton Cooper offers his perspective, including this overarching comment: "The quality of the writing in the book, the pleasure in reading it, and the warm human impression it leaves of its subject are the good news.
 The bad news is that the book leaves out much that it ought to include and includes some that it ought to leave out."
 As an example of what he felt should have been included, Cooper says: "In spite of the book's strength in depicting Wilson's family life, it is also oddly unsatisfactory about one of its most important figures: his father."
 As another example, Cooper states: "Equally glaring is the lack of attention to Wilson's thought."
 Cooper questions Berg's inclusion of the memories of Wilson's wife by saying that "Kristie Miller's excellent biography of Wilson's two wives could have raised red flags about Edith's memory."
 Cooper not only disputes Berg's framing of Wilson's racism but also his religious perspective, calling into question the use of Bible quotations at the beginning of each chapter.
 He writes: "Other reviewers have found this practice tiresome; I found it unenlightening and strange."
 Cooper ends by saying: "To sum up, this biography has much to recommend it, especially the pleasure it affords in reading it.
 Its shortcomings make it far from balanced or comprehensive, much less "definitive."

-Wilson was missing from the longlist for the 2013 National Book Awards.
+Wilson was absent from the longlist for the 2013 National Book Awards.